nvim-telescope/telescope-bibtex.nvim/README.md

       -- Max number of authors to write in the formatted citation -- following authors will be replaced by "et al." citation_max_auth = 2,
-      -- Use context awareness by default
+      -- Context awareness disabled by default
       context = false
     },
   }